statisticsnorway/vardef/CONTRIBUTING.md

 The names of the secrets expected to be found are:
 - `OIDC_TOKEN`

+## OpenAPI schemas

+The schemas are kept in version control at [./openapi](./openapi).
+These are updated manually using the following Gradle tasks:

+- `gradle copyInternalOpenApiSpec`
+- `gradle copyPublicOpenApiSpec`

 ## Test resources
 MongoDB is automatically started for tests locally running.